 How is scholarly intellectual property made?

 All specialized knowledge of the sort scholars call "intellectual property" is created by a professional community populated by specially trained researchers who share both abstract (non-tangible) and concrete (tangible) things.
 Learning to use these discipline-specific tools usually takes about a decade in the modern college and university system, but even first year students need to know what these "fields" or "disciplines" look like.
-For the example below, I have used the field of Economics and Management to illustrate the abstract and concrete elements that we might call the "tools" by which intellectual property is made.
+For the example below, I have used the fields of Economics and Management to illustrate the abstract and concrete elements that we might call the "tools" by which intellectual property is made.
 Note that, at larger colleges and universities, Economics is considered a discipline separate from Management, though both share enough common tools that economists can talk to and influence management scholars, and managements scholars can talk to and influence economists.

-Abstract Tools for Creating Knowledge
+Abstract Tools for Creating Knowledge in the Disciplines of Economics and Management

-situational decision making in consumer marketing
+decentralized decision making in consumer marketing

 product review construction

-whole corporate sites vs. documents as “sources”
+whole corporate sites vs. documents vs. people/scholars as “sources”

 "costing," "pricing," "price-point" and "customer profile"